kalindimchev/Inventory-Manager/README.md

     2.2.4.
 Add Instrument to Inventory List - Create new Instrument item. - Christina

-      Request inventory list is reloading every 10 sec /for example/ or when Single Request change its status.
+      Request inventory list is reloading every 10 sec /for example/ or when Single Request change its status. - Katya

     2.2.3.
 Assign Site manager to Construction site.
-Construction site is only property
+Construction site is only property - Katya

   2.3.
 Site manager Screen - Ivelina